GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/related-website-sets-integration/index.md

 {% Partial 'privacy-sandbox/fps-rename.njk' %}

 [Related Website Sets (RWS)](docs/privacy-sandbox/related-website-sets/) is a web platform mechanism which helps browsers to understand the relationships amongst a collection of domains.
 This allows browsers to make key decisions to enable certain site functions (such as whether to allow access to cross-site cookies) and to present this information to users.

 As Chrome deprecates third-party cookies, its goal is to maintain key use cases on the web while improving privacy for users.
 For example, many sites rely on multiple domains to serve a single user experience.
 Organizations may want to maintain different top-level domains for multiple use cases like country specific domains or service domains for hosting images or video.
 Related Website Sets allows sites to share data across domains, with specific controls.

 ## What is a Related Website Set?

-At a high level, a Related Website Set is a collection of domains, for which there is a single "set primary" and potentially multiple "set members".
+At a high level, a Related Website Set is a collection of domains, for which there is a single "set primary" and potentially multiple "set members."

 In the example below, `primary` lists the primary domain, and `associatedSites` lists domains that meet the requirements of the [associated subset](https://github.com/GoogleChrome/first-party-sets/blob/main/FPS-Submission_Guidelines.md#set-formation-requirements).